skyzh/mini-lsm/mini-lsm-book/src/01-block.md

 ## Extra Tasks

+Here is a list of extra tasks you can do to make the block encoding more robust and efficient.

 *Note: Some test cases might not pass after implementing this part.
 You might need to write your own test cases.*

 * Implement block checksum.
 Verify checksum when decoding the block.